Shishumar-class submarine: Corruption charges

 S. S. Sidhu was the prime accused as per the CBI investigation.
 Allegations registered against him ranged from manipulation of techno-commercial data as well as declaring himself chairman of negotiating committee without documentation which was accepted as a fait accompli and misinforming the CCPA about the Germans willing to sign a memorandum of understanding on transfer of technology.
 The Germans under the norms of NATO security compulsions were not meant to transfer the technology and they ultimately did not do so.

 S. K. Bhatnagar had taken over Sidhu as the Additional Secretary of Defence and was responsible for finalising the deal.
-He reportedly dismissed the suggestions of the committee members to reopen the deal process before CCPA in due of the altered technical and financial details.
+He reportedly dismissed the suggestions of the committee members to reopen the deal process before CCPA in due to the altered technical and financial details.
 He also ignored the then Vice Admiral M. R. Schunker's appeal during the meeting of 18 October 1980 about the technical specifications of HDW being unacceptable to the Navy.
 Schunker also stated during a meeting in November that the capabilities of the torpedo to be supplied by AEG-T could not be evaluated since classified data were not disclosed by the German Government.
 However, the appeal was also ignored by Bhatnagar.

 Captain M. Kondath, a key official in the SSK project, allegedly manipulated figures in favour of HDW while serving as Director (Submarine Armament).
 Accused of inflating Kockums' cost and seeking post-retirement employment with HDW, he applied for premature retirement soon after the deal's approval.
 Though denied permission to join HDW, he continued liaising with its associates and later joined Ferrostaal.
 Meanwhile, financial adviser B.S.
 Ramaswamy allegedly inflated Kockums' cost by misapplying escalation to fixed components, making HDW appear cheaper.
 Both the CBI and PAC later found Kockums was actually less expensive, contradicting Ramaswamy's calculations used to justify the HDW deal.